What It Was Like To Be In Congress During MAGA’s Violent Insurrection Today

 That is good to hear.
 I’m wondering if you could tell me a little bit about what your day has been like.

-“I was seeing activity outside my window at New Jersey and Independence avenues, and so I can see a little bit of what is going on.
-I heard that one of the office buildings was being evacuated, that had nothing to do with the storming, it had to do with an unidentified package.
-Then, I heard through the news, I was watching CSPAN, what’s happening outside my office.
+“I was seeing activity outside my window at New Jersey and Independence avenues, and so I could see a little bit of what was going on.
+I heard that one of the office buildings was being evacuated — that had nothing to do with the storming, it had to do with an unidentified package.
+Then, I heard through the news, I was watching C-SPAN, what’s happening outside my office.
 It’s just something else.”

 How did you feel when you saw what was happening?

-“I felt calm and focused on staying calm and understanding that we’ve seen this in Michigan with protestors in our State Capitol, protestors at town halls.
+“I felt calm and focused on staying calm, understanding that we’ve seen this in Michigan with protestors in our State Capitol, protestors at town halls.
 So, even though there were some isolated incidents of violence, and certainly unprecedented actions of people storming the Capitol, reaching the barricades of the Capitol put up by police, I focused on listening to the directions and staying where I was.
 I can’t speak for the people who were on the floor of the House because that was a slightly more dangerous situation.”

 Advertisement